sniiz/lpminimk3-macropad/README.md

-# launchpad mini mk3 micros
+# launchpad mini mk3 macros

 simple lil program to add shortcuts to your launchpad